 Early on in Cliff Richards’ career, he had the opportunity to be the star of several television series, the most notable of which, was The Cliff Richards Show, which ran from 1960 to 1963.
 The show required him to perform with a backing band, which were originally called The Drifters.

 The original line-up included Ian Samwell, Terry Smart, and Norman Mitcham, little known musicians, who were eclipsed by their better known, and more successful replacements.
-Cliff Richard was later joined by Hank Marvin on lead guitar, Bruce Welch on rhythm guitar, Jet Harris on bass, and Tony Meehan on drums.
-As well as performing as a backing band on The Cliff Richard Show, they also headed into the recording studio to record instrumentals for Cliff’s early hits, their first effort, being the well-known song ‘Living Doll’, penned by Lionel Bart.
+Cliff Richards was later joined by Hank Marvin on lead guitar, Bruce Welch on rhythm guitar, Jet Harris on bass, and Tony Meehan on drums.
+As well as performing as a backing band on The Cliff Richards Show, they also headed into the recording studio to record instrumentals for Cliff’s early hits, their first effort, being the well-known song ‘Living Doll’, penned by Lionel Bart.

 Around this time, The Drifters discovered an American group performing under the same name, and changed their name to The Shadows to avoid legal issues.
 Along with appearing on many of Cliff’s early hits, The Shadows can also be seen on the films ‘Summer Holiday’ and ‘The Young Ones’ , ‘Wonderful Life’, and ‘Finders Keepers’.
 Although throughout his career Cliff has appeared with various musicians, backing singers, and orchestras, he did take The Shadows on tour as well.